Carolzhangzz/AcademicWeb/_pages/about.md

 News
 ======
 [2024.06](#) I will be starting my master's in computer science at [UC SanDiego](https://www.ucsd.edu/) this September!
+I am excited to delve deeper into Human-Computer Interaction (HCI) and collaborate with leading experts in the field.

 [2024.01](#) I will be serving as a Student Volunteer at CHI 2024!
 See you in Hawaiʻi!!

 [2024.01](#) My Co-First Author Paper: 'Eternagram: Probing Player Attitudes Towards Climate Change Using a ChatGPT-driven Text-based Adventure.'
-Has been accepted to [CHI Conference on Human Factors in Computing Systems](https://chi2024.acm.org/).
+Has been accepted to [CHI Conference on Human Factors in Computing Systems](https://chi2024.acm.org/).I am thrilled to share our findings and discuss the implications of using interactive games for climate awareness.

 [2023.11](#) I will be serving as a Volunteer at [Chinese CHI2023](https://chchi2023.icachi.org/).

+[2023.07](#) I will be starting a research-based program at [UC Irvine](https://www.uci.edu/) this September!

 [2023.06](#) Our Artwork 'Forgotten Planet' Submitted to [SIGGRAPH ASIA 2023 Art Gallery](https://asia.siggraph.org/2023/submissions/art-gallery/).